 Unfortunately for Badger, his initial suspicions were spot-on; his customer was, in fact, an undercover cop, who immediately arrests Badger.

-The cop who busted Badger is interrogating him, and while Badger is peeved because he still believes that the cop is trampling the Constitution he hasn't said anything revealing... yet.
-He might be just about to, however, when Saul Goodman, a disreputable, ambulance-chasing, morally-unscrupulous criminal attorney and local celebrity comes into the room and chases the cop off.
-Saul is actually there completely by accident, as he was looking for a client being held in another room, but he's more than happy to pick up an extra attorney's fee by representing Badger.
-This only increases when Saul encounters Hank and Gomez in the hallway, talking about Badger.
+Detective Getz, the undercover cop who busted Badger, interrogates Badger, while Badger is peeved because he still believes that the cop is trampling the Constitution he hasn't said anything revealing... yet.
+He might be just about to, however, when Saul Goodman, a disreputable, ambulance-chasing, morally-unscrupulous criminal attorney and local celebrity comes into the room and chases Getz off.
+After a brief mix-up caused by him thinking Badger is being held on a public masturbation charge, Saul says he should be able to get Badger out of trouble, just so long as he uses his phone call to call up someone capable of meeting Saul's fee of $4,650.
+Saul's interest in the case only increases when he encounters Hank and Gomez in the hallway, talking about Badger.
 Knowing that there's no way two DEA agents would be involved with a street case involving a nobody like Badger unless there was something big going on (and thus, a chance for Badger to make a deal) Saul starts talking business with the agents.

-Walt enters Saul's office in a hat and sunglasses to conceal his identity, posing as Badger's uncle.
+Walt loses a coin toss to determine who will go into Saul's office and pay his retainer fee.
+So he goes in incognito, sporting a hat and sunglasses to conceal his identity, and claiming to be Badger's uncle.
 Saul explains that Badger may be in the clear; all he has to do is answer the DEA's questions and he would likely be released.
 Walt, however, doesn't want Badger talking to the DEA, knowing that it would lead to his own arrest.
 He begs Saul to do everything he can to keep Badger from talking to the DEA, but Saul explains that it's the only way he can avoid jail time.
 Desperate, Walt offers Saul a bribe of ten thousand dollars.
 Surprisingly, Saul turns down the offer.

 That evening, Walt and Jesse, wearing ski masks, kidnap Saul and drive him out to the desert, where a shallow grave was dug.
-Saul thinks they're with the Cartel and panics, frantically begging for his life in both English and Spanish until Jesse tells him they're not part of the Cartel, which causes Saul to finally relax.
+Saul thinks they're with the cartel and panics, frantically begging for his life in both English and Spanish until Jesse tells him they're not part of the cartel, which causes Saul to finally relax.
 Holding Saul at gunpoint, Jesse makes his ultimatum; Saul must do everything in his power to have Badger cleared of his charges and released, but he is not to talk to the DEA under any circumstances.
-Saul suggests killing Badger to silence him, but Jesse adamantly refuses to kill his friend.
+Saul suggests killing Badger to silence him, an option which Walt seems to seriously consider, but Jesse adamantly refuses to kill his friend.

 Walt then begins to suffer from a coughing fit, which Saul recognizes from his earlier visit, causing him to deduce his identity as Badger's "uncle".
 After having Walt and Jesse slip dollar bills into his pocket to ostensibly protect them under attorney-client privilege, Saul explains that someone has to go to jail.
 It's just a matter of who...

-Based on Badger's description of Heisenberg, Saul finds the perfect man to take the fall: James Kilkelly, also known as "Jimmy In-n-Out".
+Based on the description of Heisenberg that Badger gives to Hank (a middle-aged bald man), Saul finds the perfect man to take the fall: James Kilkelly, also known as "Jimmy In-n-Out".
 Kilkelly has made a career out of going to prison for the right price, having preferred life on the inside to freedom.
 All he needs is $80,000, in addition to a pound of Walt's meth.

-Afterwards, while Walt is grading tests and cleaning up his classroom, Saul pays a surprise visit; he chastises Walt on being so easy to find, stating that if he could find him, the DEA could too.
+While Walt is grading tests and cleaning up his classroom, Saul pays a surprise visit; he chastises Walt on being so easy to find, stating that if his private investigator could easily find him, the DEA could too.
 Walt initially suspects that Saul had come to blackmail him, but Saul clarifies that he wants to help Walt.
 Walt has a product that is very valuable, but he lacks connections and criminal know-how, something Saul could provide in exchange for a nominal fee.
-As he leaves, he advises Walt that if he wants the aid he is offering, "Better Call Saul!"
+As he leaves, he advises Walt that if he wants to continue expanding his empire, he'd "Better Call Saul!"

 This episode contains examples of: